The Minnesota Integrative Behavioral Health Program

 In Minnesota, over 700,000 individuals, or 1 in 8, experience some form of mental illness.
 Less than half will receive treatment due to a variety of reasons, including lack of access and stigma-related causes.
 Out of 79 Critical Access Hospitals (CAHs) surveyed in Minnesota in 2015, behavioral health was the most frequently cited service requested.

 In response, Rural Health Innovations (RHI) launched the Minnesota Integrative Behavioral Health (IBH) Program.
 Because everyone is directly or indirectly impacted by mental illness, engaging representatives across all sectors became imperative to behavioral health integration among hospital, primary care, and community services.

-RHI begins by working with CAHs to brainstorm local agencies with whom to partner for integrating behavioral health.
-These stakeholders often include behavioral health providers, nonprofits, family support systems, law enforcement, schools, clergy, artists, and business leaders.All are invited to attend a one-day planning session to reframe the stigma of mental illness and strategize behavioral health integrations solutions.
-Following the initial session, meetings and phone calls continue on a regular basis.
-Goals for each community effort include the following:
+RHI began by working with CAHs to brainstorm local agencies with whom to partner for integrating behavioral health.
+These stakeholders often included behavioral health providers, nonprofits, family support systems, law enforcement, schools, clergy, artists, and business leaders.All were invited to attend a one-day planning session to reframe the stigma of mental illness and strategize behavioral health integrations solutions.
+Following the initial session, meetings and phone calls continued on a regular basis.
+Goals for each community effort included the following:

 - Increase communication, partnership, and collaboration between community partners

 - Increase community understanding of how to access available behavioral health outpatient services

 - Address behavioral health needs during transitional care